ddnexus/irt/README.markdown

 - you want to look at the code that failed without having to search for it
 - you want to play with it IMMEDIATELY in an interactive session, right in the context of the failure
 - you want to eventually edit and possibly fix it, right in the console
-- you want to rerun the fix right away, without expecting that the entire suite finishes
+- you want to rerun the fix right away, without waiting for the end of the whole suite

-IRT does all that for you automatically, besides, it adds a few commands that you can use to better interact with your code and with your testing, plus a few visual aids to your sessions, to make your life a lot easier.
+### Feedback!!!

+This is feedback-driven software.
+Just send me a line about you and/or what you think about IRT: that will be a wonderful contribution that will help me to keep improving (and documenting) this software.

+My email address is ddnexus at gmail.com ... waiting for your.
+Ciao.

+## Try the Tutorial first!

+You can have a quick enlightening look (with a lot of screenshots) by reading the [IRT Tutorial](https://github.com/ddnexus/irt/raw/master/irt-tutorial.pdf "IRT Tutorial") first, then if you want more details you can read this documentation.

 ## Installation